peterjbu/Deduplicator/README.md

         -   Extract line info in the form `filenameIndex[anchorStartIndex, anchorEndIndex],`
         -   Insert substring in .anchor from `anchorStartIndex` to `anchorEndIndex` to index `filenameIndex` of the compressed file

+### Work Breakdown:

+Conrad Liu: Worked alongside Peter Jang in implementing compression/decompression metadata features, and expanded on the CLI to implement additional commands.
+Wrote README.md file and INSTALL.txt file.
+Esen Harris: Worked on the development of the compression algorithm and the decompression algorithms.
+Organized the algorithm that used the LCS to compress the file by deleting the lcs from the file.
+Then, we would use the reference of the lcs and create meta data for the deduplicator to read off of.
+Moral Support of the suffix tree.
+Developed the GUI that implements New Locker, Deduplicator, Delete and Decompress.
+Josh Surette: Built the SuffixTree data structure, and implemented feature to store directories of files as a single entity.
+Khai Phan: Implemented SuffixTree data structure traversal.
+Also helped with general design scheme for most additional features.
+Peter Jang: Worked alongside Conrad Liu to implement compression/decompression metadata features and CLI command processing, and helped implement memory management techniques to handle large files.

 1) Suffix tree compression
 2) Decompression